 Leonardo da Vinci painted The Virgin and Child with St Anne in 1510.
 It is an oil on wood and measures 168 x 130 cm (5 1/2 x 4 1/2 ft.).
 This painting depicts St. Anne, her daughter the Virgin Mary and the infant Jesus.

 The Winged Victory of Samothrace, also known as the Nike of Samothrace, is a marble Hellenistic sculpture.
 It depicts Nike, the Greek goddess of victory and dates back to second century BC.
 The Louvre has promimently displayed it since 1884.
 The sculpture is one of the best-known in the world.

 The Louvre holds this painting of Bacchus which has been ascribed to Leonardo da Vinci.
 Some others consider it to have been painted by Cesare da Sesto, Bernazzano or Francesco Melzi.

 Veronica is the lady who wiped the bleeding face of Christ on His way to the site of crucifixion.
-The face of the condemned man was imprinted on her veil.
+Her veil shows the face of the condemned man.
 She is considered the embodiment of mercy.

 Perhaps the most popular exhibit in the museum is Mona Lisa which is a half-length portrait by Leonardo da Vinci.
 The painting is small, 30 x 21 inches.
 Bullet-proof glass covers it.
 A special enclosure protects the painting from vibrations and humidity.
 There was a big crowd around the painting when we went there.